jagat95/AutoHotKey-GlobalPushToTalk/README.md

 > You have Meeting app like ``Microsoft Teams`` which doesnt have dedicated Push to Talk yet.

-> You have a online multiplayer game with voice chat but it does not support Push To Talk controlled keys.
+> You have an online multiplayer game with voice chat but it does not support Push To Talk controlled keys.

 ### History